 Car Won’t Reverse

 Transmission system problems are a common occurrence.
 Take your car to a reputable technician, and verify that your vehicle is in skilled hands.
 You can, however, take care of this on your own.
-Yes, you read that correctly; if you have some experience in this industry and know how to work, this will not be a difficult chore for you.
+Yes, you read that correctly; if you have some experience with working on cars and know how they work, this will not be a difficult chore for you.

 Several electronic, hydraulic, and mechanical systems must work in unison for transmission to function properly.
 The reverse is frequently the first gear to fail when one or more of these systems fails.
 Before you get too upset, have a look at the problems that are stopping your car from shifting into reverse.

-- Reverse gear teeth broken (Manual and Automatic)
+9. Reverse gear teeth are broken (Manual and Automatic)

 Car Won’t Go In Reverse, Causes #1: Transmission Fluid Level Is Low (Automatic)